noahmuler/Weather-alx-portfolio/README.md

-# ALX - Weather Portfolio Application
+# ALX - Weatherify Portfolio Application

 ### A react application built with modern technologies

+#### A weather forecast web application

+#### An amazing weather application that can track the atmospheric condition of any place in the world as well as provide up to 5 days weather forecast.

 ### Application Features.